openmedlab/PathoDuet/README.md

 > openslide

 **Training**

-The code is partly modified from [MoCo v3](https://github.com/facebookresearch/moco-v3).
+The code is modified from [MoCo v3](https://github.com/facebookresearch/moco-v3).

 For basic MoCo v3 training,
 ```bash